Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance

+An easy criticism of the above analysis is that the one-dimensional scenario is sometimes not indicative of the more general behaviour of a method.
+We note, however, that typically the geometric convergence properties of Metropolis--Hastings algorithms do carry over somewhat naturally to more than one dimension when $\pi(\cdot)$ is suitably regular (e.g. \cite{roberts1996geometric,jarner2000geometric}).
+Because of this we expect that the growth conditions specified above could be supplanted onto the determinant of $G(x)$ when the dimension is greater than one (leaving the details of this argument for future work).

-As mentioned earlier, in the case $G^{-1}(x) = \Sigma$, additional conditions on $\pi(x)$ are required for geometric ergodicity in more than one dimension, outlined in \cite{roberts1996geometric}.
-An example is also given in the paper of the simple two-dimensional density $\pi(x,y) \propto \exp( -x^2 - y^2 - x^2 y^2 )$, which fails to meet this criterion.
-The difficult models are those for which probability concentrates on a `ridge' in the tails, which becomes ever narrower as $|x|$ increases.
+A key difference in the higher-dimensional setting is that $G(x)$ now dictates both the \emph{size} and \emph{direction} of proposals.
+In the case $G(x)^{-1} = \Sigma$, some additional regularity conditions on $\pi(x)$ are required for geometric ergodicity in more than one dimension, outlined in \cite{roberts1996geometric,jarner2000geometric}.
+An example is also given in \cite{roberts1996geometric} of the simple two-dimensional density $\pi(x,y) \propto \exp( -x^2 - y^2 - x^2 y^2 )$, which fails to meet these criteria.
+The difficult models are those for which probability concentrates on a ridge in the tails, which becomes ever narrower as $|x|$ increases.
 In this instance, proposals from the RWM are less and less likely to be accepted as $|x|$ grows.
-The problem is illustrated graphically in Figure 2.
-Such densities are often encountered as posterior distributions in hierarchical models, with another well-known example being the `funnel', discussed in \cite{neal2003slice}.
-On the same figure there is some graphical evidence that if the proposal covariance is allowed to adjust then this problem can be alleviated somewhat.
+Another well-known example of this phenomenon is the \emph{funnel} distribution introduced in \cite{neal2003slice}.